bjm31/Spring2019-COP3530-Fang-project-4-boggle-bjm31_public/README.md

 1. Your program must adhere to the class diagrams provided in this description.
 2. You program must adhere to using the given interface as specified.
 3. You must implement a backtracking algorithm to find all legal words.
 Your legal words will be stored in an unordered set.
-You can use the unordered set data structure from the standard template library in C++ (example, https://www.geeksforgeeks.org/unordered_set-in-cpp-stl/).
-You should not use any other data structure to store your words.
+You can use the unordered set data structure (hash table based) from the standard template library in C++ (example, https://www.geeksforgeeks.org/unordered_set-in-cpp-stl/).
+You should not use any other data structure to store your words because it is a lot faster than normal std::set (binary tree based) given the huge number of words to be stored.
+You may noticed the use of the non-standard header `#include <bits/stdc++.h>` in the tutorial page. **DO NOT use it in your code!** Use `#include <unordered_set>` instead.

 ## Important Notes: